-This bill amends existing landlord/tenant laws to streamline the eviction process, particularly focusing on cases of non-payment of rent or material breaches of rental agreements.
-Key changes include the requirement for tenants to file an appearance and an answer within specific timeframes, with the new language stating that tenants "shall" file these documents instead of "must."
+The bill, HB 1598-FN, amends existing landlord-tenant laws to streamline the eviction process, particularly for cases involving non-payment of rent or breaches of rental agreements.
+Key changes include the requirement for tenants to file an appearance and answer within specific timeframes, with the language changed from "must" to "shall."
 Additionally, tenants who file post-judgment motions are required to continue paying rent during the appeal process.
-The bill allows landlords to claim unpaid rent during eviction proceedings and establishes a cap of $1,500 on any money judgment related to these claims.
-It also stipulates that any tenant default will preclude discretionary stays, enabling landlords to recover possession of the premises without delay.
+The bill allows landlords to claim unpaid rent during eviction proceedings and establishes a cap of $1,500 on money judgments related to these cases.
+It also stipulates that any tenant default will preclude discretionary stays, ensuring landlords can recover possession of the premises without delay.

 As Amended by the House: 540:13, 540:13-c, 540:14, 540-A:2, 540-A:4